 In Krakow, Poland, there were a few days where I had completely lost my voice.
 I carry around enough medicine to combat common illnesses and maladies, but losing my voice completely was a first and rather worrying.
 My hostel folk managed to find me a nice English speaking doctor nearby, who diagnosed it as nothing too serious thankfully, but that doctor’s visit and the medication were all covered by my travel insurance as well.

-Protip: Not many people realise this, but a lot of travel insurance policies also cover your medical fees if you fall sick on the road and have to go to the doctor right after your trip.
+Protip: Not many people realise this, but in addition to covering you on your travels, a lot of travel insurance policies also cover your medical fees if you fall sick on the road and have to go to the doctor right after your trip.
 This is useful if you catch some sort of minor cold or illness that only develops into something more serious when you’re back in Singapore – Check your plan to be sure what the time limit is.

 Travel delays and loss

 One of my best examples of why travel insurance is important is from my trip to Dublin back in 2013.
-I made my tight connection but my luggage did not (we’re talking full service Swiss Air, not some budget airline), and I was stranded for an additional 25 hours without my luggage and any clothes to change into, on top of being in plane for almost 20+ hours.
+I managed to make my tight connection from Zurich to Prague and to Dublin, but my luggage did not.
+I was stranded for an additional 25 hours without my luggage and any clothes to change into, on top of being in the same clothes that I had worn on the plane for almost 20+ hours.
 Thankfully I was attending an indoor workshop, and my luggage did turn up eventually, but having travel insurance got me compensated a cool $800.

 Protip: Beyond knowing what is in your policy, I suggest to always take a picture of your bag before you travel or check it in – you’ll need information like brand, colour, type of bag to help the airline locate your bag in case it gets lost or delayed.
 I’ve also taken to always carrying a spare change of clothes in my carry-on, or just going carry-on only to be safe.

-I know travel is quite a big expense for most and having to fork out a sum of money for something that you may or may not use seems like a waste, but considering how much you are ready to fork out for your perfect holiday, I feel that extra small sum of insurance that is not a high price to pay in the event things go wrong.
+I know travel is quite a big expense for most and having to fork out a sum of money for travel insurance that you may not use seems like a waste, but considering how much you are ready to fork out for your perfect holiday, I feel that extra small sum of insurance is not a high price to pay in the event things go wrong.

 I also realise that taking the time to scrutinize the fine print is a pain and trying to figure out which plan works best for you is even more daunting.
 Consider going through your regular insurance agent if you trust them as it shouldn’t cost you more than buying directly – my agent is a friend who I text with questions about my policy, helps me submit my claims and reminds me when I need to renew my plan.
 The online process makes it much easier for most but I prefer to ask a person questions than to try and process the fine print.